felipeharker/alexandria-lab/artificial-intelligence/instructions.md

 ## resources, docs, and reference material

-this document serves as a database of information for the llm to draw from to improve answers, make them more specific to the user requests, and more effectively assist the user in their needs. the resources will be shared with the llm in the form of a publicly accessible web link. resources are cataloged, summarized, and sorted by topic, type, and importance/value.
+resource-index.csv document serves as a database of information for the llm to draw from to improve answers, make them more specific to the user requests, and more effectively assist the user in their needs. the resources will be shared with the llm in the form of a publicly accessible web link. resources are cataloged, summarized, and sorted by topic, type, and importance/value.

 ## working notes